eEcoLiDAR/laserchicken/File_Formats_README.md

 property list uchar int vertex_indices end_header
 ```
 * ply - file format
 * format - ascii 1.0, binary_little_endian 1.0, binary_big_endian 1.0
 * comment - a comment which is ignored
 * element - a description of how some particular data element is stored and how many of them there are.
-In a file where there are 12 vertices, each represented as a floating point (X,Y,Z) triple, one would expect to see:
+Hence, in a file where there are 12 vertices, each represented as a floating point (X,Y,Z) triple, one would expect to see:
 ```
 element vertex 12
 property float x